Anterior Interventricular Artery Cholesterol Embolism

 Cholesterol embolisms can be categorized based on their origin:

-2. Iatrogenic: This type occurs as a complication of medical procedures, such as catheterization or surgery, where cholesterol-containing material gets dislodged inadvertently.
+2. Iatrogenic: This type occurs as a of medical procedures, such as catheterization or surgery, where cholesterol-containing material gets dislodged inadvertently.

 3. Spontaneous: In some cases, cholesterol embolisms can occur without any identifiable cause, seemingly out of the blue.